carpentries/instructor-training/_episodes/14-lesson-study.md

 {: .challenge}

 ## Working With Learning Objectives
+Once you have an idea of your intended audience, the next step is to set goals for your course or workshop.
+These goals will be infomed by your audience and will communicate to them and to yourself what you should focus on during the course.
+These goals are usually communicated through *learning objectives*.

 The "learning objectives" section is an easy thing to pass over when you're preparing to teach.
 It may seem obvious or unnecessary.
 However, good learning objectives are quite specific about the intended effect of a lesson on its learners.

 > ## Evaluate SWC and DC Learning Objectives
 >
 > Your instructor has posted links to a handful of current Software and Data Carpentry lessons in the Etherpad.
-> Take a minute to select one learning objective from one of those lessons,
+> Select one learning objective from one of those lessons,
 > then complete the following steps to evaluate it.
 >
 > 1. Identify the learning objective verb.
 How specifically does this verb describe the desired learner outcome?